Shane32/AppTemplate/README.md

 This section covers the Azure resources and configuration required for production deployments.
 All production deployments use passwordless authentication via managed identities.

+### Setup Order

+For first-time production setup, follow these guides in order:

+1. **[Azure Key Vault Setup](docs/azure-keyvault-setup.md)** (Optional) - Create Key Vault for storing secrets
+2. **[Azure Database Setup](docs/azure-database-setup.md)** - Create the SQL database and server
+3. **[Azure Web App Setup](docs/azure-webapp-setup.md)** - Create the web app, enable its managed identity, and grant it access to the database and Key Vault
+4. **[Application Authentication Setup](docs/azure-authentication-setup.md)** - Configure Microsoft Entra ID app registration for user authentication
+5. **[GitHub Actions Configuration](docs/github-actions-setup.md)** - Set up CI/CD pipelines for automated deployment

+Each guide builds on the previous steps, so following this order ensures all dependencies are in place.

+### Azure Key Vault (optional)

+Azure Key Vault provides secure storage for application secrets, connection strings, and other sensitive configuration values.
+The template is configured to automatically load secrets from Key Vault in both development and production environments.

+Key Vault setup is optional but recommended for production deployments.
+When configured, secrets stored in Key Vault will override values in appsettings.json, allowing you to keep sensitive information out of your codebase.

+For Key Vault configuration instructions, see the [Azure Key Vault Setup](docs/azure-keyvault-setup.md) guide.

 ### Database

 The template uses **SQL Server LocalDB** for local development (automatically installed with Visual Studio) and **SQLite** for testing.
 The database is automatically created on first run using Entity Framework migrations.